Westminster Cathedral: History

-(English: "Lord Jesus, King and Redeemer, save us through your blood").

 The Feast of the Dedication of the Cathedral is celebrated each year on 1 July, which from 1849 until the Second Vatican Council (1969) was the feast of the Most Precious Blood of Our Lord Jesus Christ.

 The additional co-patrons are the Blessed Virgin Mary, Saint Joseph, Saint Peter, Saint Augustine of Canterbury, Saint Patrick, along with all remaining Catholic saints of Britain and Ireland.

 In 1977, as part of her Silver Jubilee Celebrations, Queen Elizabeth II visited the cathedral to view a flower show.

 On 28 May 1982, the first day of his six-day pastoral visit to the United Kingdom, Pope John Paul II celebrated Holy Mass in the cathedral.

-On Saint Andrew's Day, 30 November 1995, at the invitation of Basil Cardinal Hume, Queen Elizabeth again visited the cathedral but this time she attended Choral Vespers, the first participation of the Queen in a Catholic church liturgy in Great Britain.
+On Saint Andrew's Day, 30 November 1995, at the invitation of Cardinal Basil Hume, Queen Elizabeth again visited the cathedral as part of its centenary celebrations.
+She attended a Choral Vespers in what was the first time a reigning monarch had attended a Catholic service since the Reformation.

 On 18 September 2010, on the third day of his four-day state visit to the United Kingdom, Pope Benedict XVI celebrated Mass in the cathedral.

-In January 2011 the cathedral was the venue for the reception and later ordination of three former Anglican bishops into the newly formed Personal Ordinariate of Our Lady of Walsingham.
+In January 2011, the cathedral was the venue for the reception and later ordination of three former Anglican bishops into the newly formed Personal Ordinariate of Our Lady of Walsingham.

-In 2012, the cathedral was the host of two episodes of the BBC Four three-part documentary series named Catholics: the first episode looked at women who attend and/or work at the cathedral and their faith, and the third episode looked at the men training to become priests at Allen Hall seminary, and in the episode was a brief scene of their ordination at the cathedral.
+In 2012, the cathedral was the host of two episodes of the BBC Four three-part documentary series named Catholics: the first episode looked at women who attend and/or work at the cathedral and their faith, and the third episode looked at the men training to become priests at Allen Hall Seminary, and in the episode was a brief scene of their ordination at the cathedral.

 In May 2021, during the Covid Pandemic and the banning of public mass, Prime Minister Boris Johnson and Carrie Symonds were wed at the Cathedral.

 On 16 September 2025, the funeral of Katharine, Duchess of Kent, who converted to Catholicism in 1994, was held in the cathedral, the first Catholic royal funeral in the United Kingdom in modern history.
 The King, the Prince and Princess of Wales and other members of the royal family attended.